canonical/charmed-magma/docs/tutorial/02_deploying_magma_orchestrator.md

 }
 ```

-Each <mark>highlighted line</mark> line needs to be modified using the mapping presented in the note above.
+Each <mark>highlighted line</mark> needs to be modified using the mapping presented in the note above.

 Create the CNAME records in Route53: